webrecorder/pywb/docs/manual/ui-customization.rst

 Accessing ``{{ metadata.somedata }}`` will resolveto ``value``

-The metadata can also be added via commandline: ``wb-manager metadata myCollection --set somedata=value]
+The metadata can also be added via commandline: ``wb-manager metadata myCollection --set somedata=value]``

-The default collection UI template (search.html) currently lists all of the availablemetadata fields.
+The default collection UI template (search.html) currently lists all of the available metadata fields.

 Custom Outer Replay Frame